yachty66/MaxBook/home.md

 ### Upwork job alerts
 - 06.09.2022
-- Script which sends me a notification of a new job search result
+- Script which sends me a notification of a new job search result.
 - 07.09.2022

 ### Daily me